 The total consideration on arrangements with multiple revenue generating activities is allocated to those components that can operate independently based on the estimated fair value of the components.
 When the fair value of components cannot be assessed, the revenue is spread over the term of the service.
 Revenue arising from the provision of other services is recognised evenly over the periods in which the service is provided.

-25. Related Party Transactions
+24. Related Party Transactions

-Are circumstances where an authority might have the potential either to be controlled/influenced or to exert control/influence, the following specific related parties can be identified.
+Related Party Transactions are circumstances where an authority might have the potential either to be controlled or influenced or to exert control or influence.
+The following specific related parties can be identified: Pension fund, Assisted organisations, Controlled companies and Associated companies and joint venture partners.

-- Pension fund

-- Assisted organisations

-- Controlled companies

-- Associated companies and joint venture partners.

-Material related party relationships and transactions, outstanding balances between the Council and its related parties are disclosed within notes to the Statement of Accounts.
+Material related party relationships, material related transactions, outstanding balances between the Council and its related parties are all disclosed within notes to the Statement of Accounts to identify.